Southern California weather forecast Saturday

-There will be chances for afternoon rain Saturday as another small system passes through Southern California, keeping temps in the mid-60s.
+LOS ANGELES (KABC) --It will be another day of warm to hot temperatures across the Southland, but the toughest part of the heat wave is over.

-Los Angeles and Orange counties could see up to a quarter-inch of rain in the afternoon hours, with highs in the mid-60s.
+Los Angeles and Orange counties will see some morning clouds and warm conditions in the upper 80s.

-The valleys and Inland Empire could get up to half an inch of rain in the evening and temps will be in the low 60s.
+The valleys and Inland Empire may experience some morning fog that will dissipate to clear skies and hot temps in the upper 90s.

-Beach communities may experience evening showers and southwest swells with breakers between 2-4 feet.
+Beaches will be much cooler with morning fog and then afternoon sun.
+Highs will be in the upper 70s.
+Swells from the southwest may create 2-4 foot waves.

 Live radar: abc7.la/LiveMEGADOPPLER